3rdpartyeve/perry/README.md

 ## Status on the Completeness:
 Implemented:
-- https://wiki.eveonline.com/en/wiki/CREST_Documentation (all thats documented here is in, but not tested, since not public yet - this will most likely need some additional work when public, to play well with oauth2)
 - https://forums.dust514.com/default.aspx?g=posts&t=103783 (districts have alot of references which dont resolve yet, also for some of those references i made guessing on what exactly they might refer to, so even when those are published there might be some extra work needed)
 - https://forums.eveonline.com/default.aspx?g=posts&t=257854
 - https://forums.eveonline.com/default.aspx?g=posts&m=3393341#post3393341 (Realtime Tournament Stuff)
 - Killmail API
 - https://forums.eveonline.com/default.aspx?g=posts&m=4303155 (Alliances, Incursions)
 - https://neweden-dev.com/CREST_Market_History (Market History)

+Removed:
+- https://wiki.eveonline.com/en/wiki/CREST_Documentation  (while those are documented for ages, this endpoint has never been published.
+There is even a chance it has changed within Crest.
+Classes for it will come back once it is public.

 Also you might find some files to access Thora, a Proxy for the old API, which is mostly not working yet, so don't use it.